cry-inc/dmarc-report-viewer/README.md

 this folder should be persisted and saved between application restarts.

 ### IMAP Folders
-You can define separate IMAP folders for fetching DMARC and TLS reports.
-By default one single `INBOX` is used to look for both kind of reports.
+By default, a single `INBOX` folder is used to look for all supported report types.
+You can change this to any other folder by specifying the ENV variable `IMAP_FOLDER`.
+To enable the search of one or more levels of sub-folders, use the setting `IMAP_FOLDER_DEPTH`.

+Its also possible to specify separate dedicated IMAP folders for each different report type.
+Use the ENV variables `IMAP_FOLDER_DMARC` or `IMAP_FOLDER_TLS` to use this feature.
-If you specify at least one of the dedicated folders, the default folder will be disabled.
+Warning: As soon as you set one of the dedicated folders, the default folder will be ignored!
+TLS reports in the DMARC folder and vice versa will lead to warnings because of unexpected errors.

 Please note that fetching reports from different IMAP accounts is currently not supported.
 You might have to setup some forwarding if you are receiving them on separate accounts.